 Always behind dozens of careers was a love of creative work and sewing, whether garments or decor; and a love of photographing nature and experimenting with paint.

-When I found and fell in love with watercolor painting,
+When I found and fell in love with watercolor and acrylic painting,

 it just seemed natural to put it all together.

 My goal is to present common images in an uncommon way, with a wink toward realism.
 How “real” is fabric and thread in nature?
 It’s not.
 But, neither is acrylic, oil paint or canvas.
 My point is, when looking into our natural surroundings we see textures we want to touch, to connect with.
 I strive for touchable art to connect with.

 All that technical, not artsy, stuff

 This textile art is also framed by me using conservation techniques: air space in the frame and air permeable backing paper plus conservation glass to protect my art from UV rays and dirt, whether at art shows or in your home.
 Equally important is how watercolor and acrylic paint bonds to the fabric; and preparing the wood frames.
 You will see that I use wood frames.
 These are USA made solid wood frames that have a deep enough rabbet for my textile art, are light weight and inexpensive.
 The frames take well to glazing in any color to suit the art or your desires.
 Museum Glass provides the best UV protection and clarity to see thread detail.
 So, if there is any glass over my art, it has to be Museum Glass by Tru-Vue.